qtop/qtop/README.md

     SAMPLE_MAX_FAILURES=1 make sample-gate

+CI currently runs with `SAMPLE_MAX_FAILURES=3` so the gate reports the existing PBS, OAR, and SGE fixture mismatches while still failing if a change introduces additional sample failures.

 ## Profile

     Description: the fast text mode way to monitor your cluster’s utilization and status; the time has come to take back control of your cluster’s scheduling business